betalantz/cohort_pairing_generator/README.md

     $ bundle install

-You may also want to have a CSV editing extension installed in VS Code.
+You may also want to have a CSV editing extension installed in VS Code, such as [Edit CSV](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv).

 ## Usage